Ituri conflict: Escalation

 On 20 June, Yves Mandro Kahwa Panga, former militia leader in the 1999 war, returned from exile to support the government in promoting peace between the Lendu and Hema.

 The militiamen also started attacking members of the Alur community.
 The first time this happened was On 16 July when suspected Lendu militiamen killed 8 Alur in Babulaba groupment, Irumu territory.
 By the end of 2019, about 700 people had been killed.

 In January 2019, due to the increased violence in North Kivu, the army had to withdraw from its positions in Ituri and move troops down south.
 Lendu militiamen took advantage of this regain control of 22 villages in the chiefdoms of Bahema-Bajere and Bahema-Nord, Djugu territory.
 They also regained two Mokambo chiefdom groupments, Mahagi territory, and all of Walendu-Pitsi groupment, Djugu territory.

 In early April 2019, the FARDC killed 38 militants and captured eight, along with several weapons, in the Mambasa Territory.
 In late April the FARDC lost four soldiers and killed six militants during an operation in the Djugu territory.

 In June 2019, 240 people were killed in a wave of violence that lead to more than 300,000 people fleeing.

 In January 2020 the FARDC launched an operation to clear out Ituri of militants, as part of a larger operation launched in October 2019 in North Kivu against the militias there.

 On 30 September 2020, fighting broke out between FRPI and government of DRC despite a peace accord signed by FRPI in February 2020.
 Six FRPI militants, three government soldiers and two civilians were killed in the fighting, ten people were seriously wounded; six FRPI militants and four government soldiers.

+In June 2023, more than 45 civilians were killed by CODECO in an IDP camp in Bahema Badjere district.
+In July 2023, at least 40 civilians died in attacks by armed groups in Ituri province.